 3. Soundness: After the test is conducted in Le Chatelier mould, the indicator should not show more than 10 mm widening.

 4. Compressive strength: Mortar cubes of size 70.6 mm with 1 part cement, 3 parts of standard sand with specified water should give the strength as shown in Table.

 Manufacture of cement – consists of mixing, burning, and grinding processes.

 1. Mixing: It may be a wet process or by dry process.
-In a wet process wash mill is used which is a heavy cylinder of 2.5 to 3.0 m in diameter and 9 to 12 m in length.
-It is kept slightly inclined to the horizontal and can rotate at 15–20 revolutions per minute.
+In a wet process, wash mill is used which is a heavy cylinder of 2.5 to 3.0 m in diameter and 9 to 12 m in length.
+It is kept slightly inclined to the horizontally and can rotate at 15–20 revolutions per minute.
 The cylinder is provided with steel balls.

 2. Burning: Burning is carried out in a rotary kiln, which is a steel tube of diameter 2.5 to 3.0 m and length 90 to 120 m, placed at an inclination 1 in 25 to 1 in 30.
 It rotates at a rate of 1 to 3 rotations per minute.
 Coal dust is injected from the lower end and the mix is fed from the top end.
 The temperature at the feed end is 1400°C to 1500°C.

 3. Grinding: The clinkers from the rotary kiln are fed into a ball mill or tube mill.
 During the process of grinding about 3 to 4 percent of gypsum is added.
 The ball mill or tube mill contains steel balls.

 Storage of cement: Cement absorbs moisture from air and hydrates, which results into loss of strength.

 Hence, cement should be stored on a raised platform in a covered room.
 First- in-first-out rule should be used while taking out cement.

 The drainage system on the roof and around the storage should be well maintained.
 The storage period should be as little as possible.